ME-ICA/tedana/docs/approach.rst

 divided by 3.
 This is an arbitrary, but conservative threshold in that it only excludes voxels where the signal is much lower than other measured signals in each echo.
-When :math:`T_{2}^*` and :math:`S_{0}` are calculated below, each voxel's valuses are only calculated from the first :math:`n` echoes, where :math:`n` is the value for that voxel in the adaptive mask.
+When :math:`T_{2}^*` and :math:`S_{0}` are calculated below, each voxel's values are only calculated from the first :math:`n` echoes, where :math:`n` is the value for that voxel in the adaptive mask.
 By default, the optimally combined and denoised time series will include voxels where there is at least one good echo, but ICA and the fit maps require at least three